Hieu0469/Semantic-Segmentation/README.md

-# EfficientViT-L2 Semantic Segmentation with Structural Pruning for Jetson AGX Xavier
+# EfficientViT Semantic Segmentation with Structural Pruning for Jetson AGX Xavier

 ## 📝 Introduction
 This project focuses on deploying a high-performance, real-time semantic segmentation solution on the **NVIDIA Jetson AGX Xavier** edge platform.
 Edge devices typically face strict computational and memory constraints, making the deployment of heavy deep learning models challenging.
 To bridge this gap, this repository provides an end-to-end pipeline that leverages **EfficientViT-L2** trained on the **Cityscapes dataset**, optimized via **PyTorch Lightning**, and compressed using **torch_pruning**.